hirber/hirber/README.md

 ## Preface

 This gem is a direct fork of [Hirb](https://github.com/cldwalker/hirb) (0.7.3) which appears to be unmaintained since 2015.
-New release of Ruby (2.7.2) introduced a breaking change into one of the methods in IRB module, which made this Gem partially unusable.
+Release of Ruby (2.7.2) introduced a breaking change into one of the methods in IRB module, which made this Gem partially unusable.
 This fork aims to fix incompatibility.
 Feel free to open PRs if you have any ideas to extend the functionality.

+This gem works with Ruby 2.7.2 up to 3.4.1.

 ## Description